 Blueprints for new varieties: CGIAR prepares new lab service with release of key crop reference genomes

-Scientists at CGIAR are releasing 11 high quality reference genomes representing African crops targeted by the agricultural research organization.
-Eight banana, one cowpea and two common bean reference genomes have been sequenced and released.
-The release provides genomic resources for breeding and crop improvement through the design of molecular markers.
+Scientists at CGIAR are releasing several high quality reference genomes representing African crops targeted by the agricultural research network.
+Eight banana, one cowpea and two common bean reference genomes were sequenced and released earlier in 2023.
+And now a new release contains both high quality reference genomes (three yam, two cassava) and high quality data (one potato, one sweet potato, one yam, two cassava) for building reference genomes..
+These releases provide genomic resources for breeding and crop improvement through the design of molecular markers.

 This work is set to become one of the new genomic shared services under One CGIAR.
 The new services will expand CGIAR Initiative on Breeding Resources’ public-private partnerships, ensuring breeders access the latest technologies, with lower costs and fast turnaround.
 The reference genomes were sequenced by Corteva Agriscience using combined Pacbio HiFi, Bionano and Hi-C sequencing technologies and funded by Crops to End Hunger (CtEH).

 A reference genome in crop breeding is like a blueprint that shows the genetic makeup of a particular crop.
 Breeders use them to compare the genetic makeup of different crop varieties and to identify which genes are responsible for certain traits, such as disease resistance or drought tolerance.
 They can then use this information to breed for crops that are better suited to particular environments or that have desirable characteristics, such as higher yields or improved nutritional content.